microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaIdentityB2XUserFlowLanguage.md

 ## SYNOPSIS
 The languages supported for customization within the user flow.
-Language customization is enabled by default in self-service sign up user flow.
+Language customization is enabled by default in self-service sign-up user flow.
-You cannot create custom languages in self-service sign up user flows.
+You can't create custom languages in self-service sign-up user flows.

 ## SYNTAX